 |Step 1: Gather your supplies|

-Coffee beans: Choose high-quality whole beans and grind them just before brewing for the freshest flavour.
+Coffee beans: Choose high-quality whole beans and grind them just before brewing for the freshest flavor.

 Grinder: If you don't have pre-ground coffee, you'll need a grinder to grind the beans.
-A medium-fine to fine grind is recommended for AeroPress.
+A medium-coarse grind is recommended for Chemex.

 Kettle: You'll need hot water, so a kettle is handy for heating water to the desired temperature.

 Spoon or stirrer: Something to stir the coffee with.

 Fill the kettle with the desired amount of water and heat it.
 The ideal water temperature for Chemex coffee is around 200°F (93°C).
 Let the water sit for about a minute after boiling to reach the right temperature.